Attention

 The standard has 4 parts.

-Part 1: General Principles of design and development - In other safety standards, it's referred to as "safety management."
+Part 1: General Principles of Design and Development - In other safety standards, it's referred to as "safety management."
 This refers to comprehensive safety management, which covers both organizational and project-specific safety.

 Part 2: is the concept phase, where the HARA is performed and the safety goals are identified.

-Part 4: is kind of like a base part, which has supporting processes like configuration management, change management, guidelines for the production, operation, service and decommissioning.
+Part 4: is kind of like a base part, which has supporting processes like configuration management, change management, and guidelines for the production, operation, service and decommissioning.

 How can one improve the safety of agriculture and forestry machines?